 I will begin by first listing down the charges you will pay as rent for different kinds of bikes.
 Later in the article, I will also detail some of the important things you should keep in mind and check before finalizing which bike to rent and from where.

-Bikes on Rent in Manali
+Bikes on Rent in Manali in 2020

 The thing with renting a motorcycle in Manali is that there are no set rates or anything.
 It is more like a general rate that applies here on the basis of how the market is trending elsewhere.
 So the amount that you will pay for renting a motorcycle in Manali will pretty much be about the same that you will pay in any other city.
 With that being said, it also means that the final rental will entirely depend on how long you rented the bike for, how many motorcycles you needed and how good you are at negotiating.
 The longer the duration is, the lesser you will pay as per day charge.
 Listed below are motorcycles available on rent in Manali.